eclifford/cuked/README.md

 Type: `String` Default: **phantomjs**

+#### --path

+The browser to use.
+The available options are `phantomjs`, any browser on your local machine such as `chrome`, `firefox` or any browser available to SauceLabs.

 #### --remote

 The path to the your own Selenium Grid or SauceLabs hub url.
 Ignore this if your using